Jason Miller (government official)

-Jason Scott Miller is an American businessman currently serving as Chief Performance Officer of the United States and deputy director of the Office of Management and Budget for management.
+Jason Scott Miller is an American businessman who served as Chief Performance Officer of the United States and deputy director of the Office of Management and Budget for management from 2021 to 2025.

 Education

-Miller graduated with a B.A. from the University of Pennsylvania, M.B.A. from the Kellogg School of Management at Northwestern University, and a M.P.A. from Harvard University.
+Miller completed a BA at the University of Pennsylvania, an MBA at the Northwestern Kellogg, and an MPA at Harvard University.

 Career

 Miller served in the Obama administration as deputy assistant to the president and deputy director of the National Economic Council, where he focused on economic development, manufacturing, infrastructure, tax policy, and energy.
 Before entering government he was a management consultant with the Boston Consulting Group and Marakon Associates.